| News | Drivers

 Charging a used EV

-Some older models of EV do not support rapid charging which could become an issue if you plan on using public chargers.
+Some older models of EV do not support rapid charging which could become an issue if you plan on installing rapid or ultra-rapid chargers at your premises.
 There is a difference between fast and rapid charging, with fast charging on average taking three hours to go from empty to 80% charge, meanwhile, rapid chargers take 35 minutes for the same charge.
-Therefore, it may not be feasible to rely on public charging, if your car does not support rapid charging.
-Instead consider installing a home charging point to leave your vehicle to charge overnight like most people do.
-Newer vehicles tend to support both, so this is not an issue.
+If you need a quick turnaround of vehicles, rapid and ultra-rapid charging might be a necessity, but if you can charge your vehicles overnight, fast charging alone should be enough.
+However, most newer vehicles tend to support both, so this is not an issue.

 General things to consider